anandzy/formal_indian_interest_calc/README.md

 # Thi script will help you ti calculae the monthly and day based interest rate.

-New improvements in new brancasndajksdnh
+New improvements in new brancasndajksddsfnsdfjnknh